sbatch, squeue, scancel, sacct, and sinfo) that you’ll use throughout the rest of the tutorial series to run real training workloads on SUNK.

 JobIDof371.batchand aJobNameofbatchdisplays the state of the submitted script. - The final line, with a

-JobIDof371.0and aJobNameofall_reduc+, displays the status of one of the tests that CoreWeave runs after each job to ensure that the cluster is performing correctly.
-It typically takes a few seconds to run.
+JobIDof371.0and aJobNameofall_reduc+, displays the status of one of the tests CoreWeave runs after each job to confirm the cluster performs correctly.
+The test typically takes a few seconds to run.